d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 * For any random variable $X$ and numbers $a$ and $b$, we have that $\mathrm{var}(aX+b) = a^2\mathrm{var}(X)$
 * If we have two *independent* random variables $X$ and $Y$, we have $\mathrm{var}(X+Y) = \mathrm{var}(X) + \mathrm{var}(Y)$.

 When interpreting these values, there can be a bit of a hiccup.
 In particular, Let us try imagining what happens if we keep track of units through this computation.
-Suppose we are working with the star rating assigned to a product on the web page.
+Suppose that we are working with the star rating assigned to a product on the web page.
 Then $a$, $a-2$, and $a+2$ are all measured in units of stars.
 Similarly, the mean $\mu_X$ is then also measured in stars (being a weighted average).
 However, if we get to the variance, we immediately encounter an issue, which is we want to look at $(X-\mu_X)^2$, which is in units of *squared stars*.
 This means that the variance itself is not comparable to the original measurements.
 To make it interpretable, we will need to return to our original units.

 This can be fixed: take the square root!
 Thus we define